nf-core/differentialabundance/README.md

 1. Generate a list of genomic feature annotations using the input GTF file.
 2. Cross-check matrices, sample annotations, feature set and contrasts to ensure consistency.
 3. Run differential analysis over all contrasts specified.
+4. Optionally run a differential gene set analysis.
-4. Generate exploratory and differential analysis plots for interpretation.
+5. Generate exploratory and differential analysis plots for interpretation.
+6. Build an HTML report based on R markdown, with dynamic plots (based on Plotly where possible) and tables.

 ## Quick Start